HelenGlover/Digital-Garden/_notes/meet-or-not-to-meet.md

 }
 </style>

-In seeing how communities organize themselves, I learned that the structure (or lack of it) can significantly influenece how people collaborate.
+In seeing how communities organize themselves, I learned that the structure (or lack of it) can significantly influence how people collaborate.
 Over time, I’ve picked up a few practices that I found work well, both as an organizer and as a participant in community meetings (not formal work ones).
 I document them as part of my independent research into organizational dynamics.

 This blog will be included in the [Civic Tech DC playbook](https://helengarden.netlify.app/making-of-civic-tech).
 It is also a learn in public article and inspired by [Anson Yu’s Advice Page](https://ansonyu.me/advice).